GryBsh/NabuNetSim/README.md

 ## Stand Out Features

 - > Supports multiple NABU adaptors, serial and TCP.
 You can use multiple serial adaptors and listen for clients on multiple ports at the same time if you so choose.
+- > Supports NAPA packages, so you can drop in content updates, without a restart
 - > Supports local file system NABU files and cycles, with the classic cycles included
 - > Supports feeds from NABUNetwork.com and Nabu.ca.
 - > Supports NHACP and Retronet, so it can run IshkurCPM and Cloud CPM.